Operator's manual for Dynamics 365 Guides

 To navigate through a guide, you’ll use your gaze and a few gestures.

 Gaze on HoloLens is pretty much as easy as it sounds.
 In some cases, you can select an item (an app, menu, or button, for example) just by gazing at a selection box next to the item.
 For example, when you first start the HoloLens app, you’ll gaze at the box to the left of Operate in the following dialog box to select Operate mode.

 The selection is completed when the box is filled up by your gaze.
 Using gaze is extremely helpful if your hands are occupied with tools or parts.

 In other cases in Dynamics 365 Guides, you use gaze to target an object, and then act on the target with a gesture, such as an air tap.
 In either case, when you gaze, make sure to turn your whole head—not just your eyes.

 You’ll also need to use some gestures as you work with a guide.
 This section lists the most important gestures to know about.

-The bloom gesture opens the Start menu (or hides the Start menu).
+The bloom gesture opens the Start menu or the Quick Actions menu, depending on which version of HoloLens you're using.
 Most of the time, you need to use the bloom gesture only once to get to Start, but sometimes you'll need to use it twice.
 If you're not sure what to do at any time, the bloom gesture is a good way to get reoriented.

 To do the bloom gesture: